kalkins/emacs-config/README.md

 # My Emacs config

-This repo contains my configuration files for emacs.
-It is written in org mode using code blocks that get executed av launch.
+This repo contains my configuration file for emacs.
+It is written in org mode using code blocks that get executed at launch.
 A pretty html version of the config can be found [here](http://sindrestephansen.com/emacs-config).

 Everyone is free to use this however they want, but you'll probably want to change some of the settings before actually using it.